buildpacks/rfcs/text/0000-plan-flags.md

 We arrived at this format for several reasons:

 - Moves some common buildpack operations into the lifecycle.
-  - Previously, the buildpacks were responsible for iterating all the buildpack plan entries of a given dependency.
-This no format collects all of those entries into one entry that is unique to that dependency meaning the buildpacks would no longer have to worry about merging this information for themselves.
+  - Collects all  of the data from various `requires` entries into a unique entry for a given dependency.
   - Allows for the implementation of information merging strategies for the `version`, `capabilities`, and `modifiers`.
     - All version constraints are merged together into the `version` field.
-If the merge would result in a valid semver constraint the image build will continue.
-If the merge fails to produce a valid semver constraint (i.e. a constraint the is unreachable such as "1.10.\*, 1.12.\*") it would cause the image build to fail.
+      - If the merge would result in a valid semver constraint, then image build will continue.
+      - If the merge fails to produce a valid semver constraint (i.e. a constraint the is unreachable such as "1.10.\*, 1.12.\*"), then it would cause the image build to fail.
     - All `capabilities.build` and `capabilities.launch` for a given dependency will be `or` merged together.
     - All keys in `modifiers` will be merged with a last in wins strategy.
 - The `versions` list will only contain elements if the `provides` strategy was set to a strategy that does not automatically merge the version constraints together.
 This would mean that the `version` field would be empty.